GMarines209/PunchCard/README.md

 The python backend scrapes all historical fighter data plus live event results, serves it through a REST API, and renders it onto a small color display.
 You pick a fighter from a web page on your phone and it shows up on the screen.

-> 🚧 **This is currently in active development** — backend pipeline is done, image download works, Pi client & live stats are in progress
+> 🚧 **This is currently in active development** — pi fighter showcase rendering complete, awaiting hardware testing.
+Live stats planned next

 > quick disclosure: the web dashboard (index.html) was AI generated, frontend isn't my focus and I just dont really enjoy it as much.
 The backend, scraping, database, and Pi client are my own work.